NSC Alliance Bylaws

 Reports.
 The Board of Directors shall prepare an Annual Report of the Alliance’s business, property, and other affairs during the preceding fiscal year.
 Such report shall be filed with the records of the Alliance.
 An annual report of the Board’s affairs also shall be prepared in conformity with the District of Columbia’s Non-Profit Corporation Act, (presently District of Columbia Code, Title 29, Sec.
 1083) and filed with the Government of the District of Columbia.

 Membership.
-There shall be an Executive Committee of the Board of Directors, consisting of the four (4) elected officers of the Alliance (President, Vice-President, Secretary, and Treasurer).
-Any vacancy on the Executive Committee may be filled by a majority vote of the Board of Directors but such successor shall serve only for the completion of the unexpired term of their predecessor on the Executive Committee.
+There shall be an Executive Committee of the Board of Directors, consisting of the five (5) elected officers of the Alliance (President, Vice-President, Past President, Secretary, and Treasurer).
+Any vacancy on the Executive Committee, with the exception of Past President, may be filled by a majority vote of the Board of Directors but such successor shall serve only for the completion of the unexpired term of their predecessor on the Executive Committee.
 The Chairman of the Executive Committee shall be the President of the Alliance.

 Authority.
 In the periods between meetings of the Board of Directors, the Executive Committee shall have and exercise the authority of the Board in the management of the business and activities of the Alliance, although under normal circumstances this authority will be delegated to the Executive Director.